dansmyers/Algorithms/Challenge_Projects/2-The_Lost_Sprint.md

 This micro-unit will let you dig into two important topics in theoretical CS: the concept of NP-completeness and the famous P = NP problem.

+## Reading

+Start with my notes on the key ideas below, then look at the [first half of this presentation](https://www.cs.jhu.edu/~susan/600.363/tetris.pdf), which talks about proving that Tetris is NP-complete.
+The Tetris part is kind of hard to follow from the slides, but the first part is a good overview of the important concepts.

 ## Key Ideas

 ### Overview